Heartfelt, Realistic, Unforgettable

 There are many emotional scenes, but I cried during the scene in episode five when they were celebrating He Zi Qiu’s birthday.
 His biological aunt was constantly nitpicking his behavior, saying he was not mannered and making other hurtful comments.
 Li Jian Jian’s father had pent up emotions that had accumulated over the years due to people’s offhanded remarks, constantly reminding him that Ling Xiao and He Zi Qiu were not his biological sons even though he viewed them as his own.
 Li Jian Jian’s father was extremely loving and compassionate, which were the two things the boys needed most.

 I really like how accurately Ling Xiao was written.
 Everything he has gone through, he has deep inner issues.
-He is very reserved and only allows a small circle of people into his life, making his world quite limited.
+He is very reserved and only allows a small circle of people into his life, making his world quite small.
 He appears to have everything together, but it turns out he is not mentally healthy.
 In the scene where he tells Li Jian Jian that he only has her and that the thought of a future with her is the only thing that kept him going, she realizes just how unwell he truly is.
 I felt the writers dropped the ball on this part of the story.
-They could have explored more of how Ling Xiao deals with his mental health, but instead it seems Li Jian Jian simply learns to become the girlfriend he needs.
+They could have explored more of how Ling Xiao deals with his mental health, but it just seems like the writers just swept this under the rug.

 The actress Yang Tong Shu, who played the role that betrayed Ling Xiao’s mother, Chen Ting, did an absolutely great job.
 Honestly, her scenes reminded me of a former friend who reacted in similar ways, though not as severely.
 You are constantly walking on eggshells, afraid that anything you say or do will trigger a negative reaction.
 It is extremely taxing.
 I could not watch many of her scenes because they were triggering for me, but the actress definitely did the character justice.